 As shown in Figure 7.2, Figure 7.3, and Figure 7.4, the Felix Coal seams are laterally continuous in the North Reno Creek and Southwest Reno Creek areas and extend northward into the Moore and Bing areas.
-The Felix Coals and the underlying Badger Coal provide important correlation points across the entire project area, and are readily identified on uranium exploration logs and CBM logs in this portion of the PRB.
+The Felix Coals and the underlying Badger Coal provide important correlation points across the entire project area and are readily identified on uranium exploration logs and CBM logs in this portion of the PRB.

 Resources and alteration fronts for the North Reno Creek and the Southwest Reno Creek Units are depicted on Figure 7.5 and Figure 7.6.
 Fronts (O/R lines on mineral resource figures) are drawn along the projected maximum down gradient extent of the redox interface for each horizon.
-Mineralized areas containing resources at or above the 0.2 GT cutoff, used for estimation of Measured and Indicated uranium resources in this report, are also depicted on the figures using colors corresponding to each horizon.
+Mineralized areas containing resources at or above the 0.2 grade-thickness (GT) cutoff, used for estimation of Measured and Indicated uranium resources in this report, are also depicted on the figures using colors corresponding to each horizon.
 At North Reno Creek (Figure 7.5), resources in the Green and Purple horizons are well developed in the northwest and north portion of the area.
 The fronts commonly occur above a mudstone break and are distinctly separated from the underlying fronts.

-Recent (and ongoing) mapping of the Red and Orange fronts (mapped separately in the 2012 report) has caused AUC to combine the zones in the North Reno Creek Unit for the purpose of the two-dimensional (2-D) resource estimates in this report.
-They are closely interrelated vertically and laterally across the area.
-As in 2012, the majority of resources in North Reno Creek fall into this vertical sequence, depicted as the Orange alteration front on Figure 7.5.
 Future mapping in this area (and all resource units) will incorporate the use of three-dimensional (3-D) software to visually identify and correlate fronts and sandstone units.
 This will be done in addition to the use of electric logs, cross sections, and redox information from lithologic logs.
 Sub-rolls within each major horizon will be separately mapped to provide greater definition of the deposits.